Mentally ill people in United States jails and prisons: Court cases

-On December 7, 2020Thomas Lee Rutledge died of hyperthermia at the home of William E. Donaldson in Bessemer.
+On December 7, 2020, Thomas Lee Rutledge died of hyperthermia at the home of William E. Donaldson in Bessemer.
 According to a lawsuit filed by his sister, Rutledge had a core temperature of 109 degrees when he was found unconscious in his psychiatric cell.
-List prison staff, guards, and contractors as defendants.
+Listed as defendants were the prison staff, guards, and contractors.

 A more recent case is that a mentally ill man froze to death at an Alabama jail as of 2023, according to a lawsuit filed by the man’s family who say he was kept naked in a concrete cell and believe he was also placed in a freezer or other frigid environment.
-Anthony Don Mitchell, 33, arrived at the hospital's emergency room with a body temperature of 72 degrees (22 degrees Fahrenheit) and was pronounced dead hours later, according to the lawsuit.
-He was rushed to the hospital on January 26 from the Walker County Jail, where he had been held for two weeks.The paramedic who tried unsuccessfully to resuscitate Mitchell writes, "I believe hypothermia was the ultimate cause of death," according to a lawsuit filed by Mitchell's mother in federal court Monday.Mitchell, who had a history of substance abuse, was arrested on January 1st.12 after a cousin asked authorities to check on his well-being for wandering through portals to heaven and hell at his home and apparently suffering a nervous breakdown.
+According to the lawsuit, Anthony Don Mitchell, 33, arrived at the hospital's emergency room with a body temperature of 72 degrees (22 degrees Fahrenheit) and was pronounced dead hours later.
+He was rushed to the hospital on January 26 from the Walker County Jail, where he had been held for two weeks.
+The paramedic who tried unsuccessfully to resuscitate Mitchell writes, "I believe hypothermia was the ultimate cause of death," according to a lawsuit filed by Mitchell's mother in federal court Monday.
+Mitchell, who had a history of substance abuse, was arrested on January 12, 2023, after a cousin asked authorities to check on his well-being for wandering through portals to heaven and hell at his home and suffering a nervous breakdown.
 According to the lawsuit, prison video shows Mitchell being held naked in a solitary cell with a concrete floor.
 The lawsuit speculates that Mitchell was also taken to the prison kitchen "freezer" or similar freezing environment and left there for hours "because his body temperature was so low."

 Prison staff in general, have also been experiencing issues for various years now.
 Previously in the 1990s, just about one-third of positions went unfilled for mental health staff, and it became increasingly impactful on inmates when the vacancy rates for psychiatrists reached 50% and up.
-Staffing shortage is still seen today in which some counselors can be pulled and asked to serve as a corrections officers for the time being.
-This situation had worsened due to the Trump administration and the hiring freeze that was meant to reduce costs.
-Rudd, now out of prison and receiving counseling and taking medication, speaks on triggers within the prison environment that are not in any way healthy for those who are mentally ill.
+Staffing shortage is still seen today in which some counselors can be pulled and asked to serve as corrections officers for the time being.
+This situation had worsened due to the first Trump administration and the hiring freeze that was meant to reduce costs.
+Rudd, now out of prison and receiving counselling and taking medication, speaks on triggers within the prison environment that are not in any way healthy for those who are mentally ill.